tleblevecIMP/CyclicPGS/README.md

 main_latemar.Rmd which builds Earth models of the Latemar platform based on the dataset of Peterhansel and Egenhoff (2008).

 main_bookcliff.Rmd which builds Earth models of the Bookcliff outcrop based on the dataset of Taylor et al. (2004).

+The other files are the functions used to simulate the Earth models and are called in the mains.